Tax returns in the United Kingdom: Income tax self-assessment

 The standard form in use is the SA100, complete with additional sheets for particular sources of income.
 A short tax return, form SA200, is available for those with incomes below £30,000.
 HMRC selects those who can complete a SA200.

 The tax year runs from 6 April to 5 April.
 Tax returns must be completed by 31 January following the end of the relevant tax year for those who complete the tax return online and by 31 October following the end of the tax year for those who file by a paper return.

-Once registered, tax payers can submit their tax return online directly via the HMRC website, or from online platforms.
+Once registered, taxpayers can submit their tax return online directly via the HMRC website, or from online platforms.

 Partnerships

 A partnership, including one in which all partners are companies, files form SA800.
 The partnership itself does not normally pay income tax, capital gains tax or corporation tax, but is required to provide a Partnership Statement to each partner reporting that partner's share of income and gains.
 Individual partners are also required to file self-assessment tax returns; although a partnership is not considered a separate legal entity like a limited company it is still a form of taxable business income.